NetLogo/NetLogo-Extension-Plugin/README.md

 ## Usage

-For an example usage of this plugin, please see the [NetLogo extension activator template](https://github.com/NetLogo/netlogo-extension-activator)'s [`plugins.sbt`](https://github.com/NetLogo/netlogo-extension-activator/blob/master/project/plugins.sbt) and [`build.sbt`](https://github.com/NetLogo/netlogo-extension-activator/blob/master/build.sbt).
+For an example usage of this plugin, please see the [Sample Scala Extension](https://github.com/NetLogo/Sample-Scala-Extension)'s [`plugins.sbt`](https://github.com/NetLogo/Sample-Scala-Extension/blob/hexy/project/plugins.sbt) and [`build.sbt`](https://github.com/NetLogo/Sample-Scala-Extension/blob/hexy/build.sbt).

+Note especially the use of the language test abilities to run the `tests.txt` file, and the sample models included with the `packageZip` command with the `netLogoZipExtras` setting.

 ### Project Files